 The Department of Materials Science and Engineering can admit seniors with exceptional academic qualifications into the program for “Concurrent Enrollment for Graduate/Undergraduate Degrees.”
 A student in this program pursues a graduate MS degree while simultaneously completing his/her undergraduate BS degree.
 After successfully completing the requirements for the BS and graduate degree, the student will receive both degrees at graduation – typically, but not always, on the same graduation date.

 Students seeking admission to this program will apply near the end of their junior undergraduate year or within one year before the expected semester of BS graduation.
-However, please note that application deadlines are the same as those listed on the MSE Graduate Program/Application Requirements page.
 Students are encouraged to discuss the matter with their academic adviser, potential major professor, Director of Graduate Education (DOGE), or MSE Department Chair.
-An information packet is also available from the MSE Graduate Coordinator or MSE Undergraduate Academic Advisers in the main MSE Office, 2240 Hoover Hall.

 – Minimum overall GPA of 3.5